Preparing quasienergy states on demand: A parametric oscillator: Preparing a superposition of quasienergy states nonadiabatically

 We assume that the states with close quasienergies for $F\to 0$ are $|n-1\rangle $ and $|n+1\rangle$, which means that $\delta\omega_F/V\approx n+1/2$.
 As the drive is ramped up, these states are mixed with each other.
 Concurrently, they are mixed with other states of the same parity.
 However, this mixing is nonresonant and therefore is weaker.

 The picture of the state evolution is as follows.
 The resonant mixing leads to a redistribution of the initial population between the resonating states and to a separation of their quasienergies already for a comparatively weak field, see Fig~\ref{fig:semi-LandauZener}.
-The increase of the field afterwards does not change the state populations, even though it modifies the states by increasingly strongly admixing them to nonresonant states.
+The increase of the field afterwards does not change the state populations, even though it modifies the states by increasingly strongly admixing them to other states of the same parity.

-To describe the initial stage of the evolution we project the Hamiltonian $H_{\rm RWA}$ onto the subspace formed by the functions $|n-1\rangle$ and $|n+1\rangle$, subtract the mean RWA energy $(E_{n+1} +E_{n-1})/2$, and disregard the coupling to other states.
+To describe the initial stage of the evolution we project the Hamiltonian $H_{\rm RWA}$ onto the subspace formed by the states $|n-1\rangle$ and $|n+1\rangle$, subtract the mean RWA energy $(E_{n+1} +E_{n-1})/2$, and disregard the coupling to other states.
 Then the Hamiltonian becomes

 where $\Delta = (E_{n-1}-E_{n+1})/2\hbar$, $\nu(t) = \sqrt{n(n+1)}\tilde F(t)$.
 For a field that linearly increases in time $\nu(t) = s{}t$.

 It is convenient to re-write the Hamiltonian (\ref{eq:twobytwo}) in the conventional form used in the analysis of the Landau-Zener tunneling.
 Making a unitary transformation $U_\sigma = (1/\sqrt{2})(\sigma_z + \sigma_x)$ ($\sigma_{x,z}$ are Pauli matrices), we obtain